valevo/SABIO/logs.md

 ### Feb 22

 chat with Jesse:
- - get Werner (SUDOX) involved soon
+ - [x] get Werner (SUDOX) involved soon

 ### Feb 23

-books on how current AI reinforces biases and inequalities and how to do it differntly:
+books on how current AI reinforces biases and inequalities and how to do it differently:
   - [Data Feminism](https://datafeminism.io/) -> could have an interesting (inherent) connection to Feminist Theory
   - [Race After Technology: Abolitionist Tools for the New Jim Code](https://www.ruhabenjamin.com/race-after-technology) -> author has many publications about racial issues in the world of modern technology
   - [Algorithms of Oppression](https://safiyaunoble.com/research-writing/)